jnunez03/KaggleVisualization/README.md

 Let's see how the pay is distributed based on years of experience!
 ![teacherbase](https://user-images.githubusercontent.com/23710841/37249735-f15f532e-24ba-11e8-99f8-691e3e7040de.png)
 ![teachergross](https://user-images.githubusercontent.com/23710841/37249736-f16ba07a-24ba-11e8-95d3-296dd8a90436.png)
+- One thing to note, in 2015 there was a huge increase in teachers who started working with 3430.
 ## What I Learned?
 - My intuition was definitely not the best guide.
 Much of the data will surprise you!
 - I learned a lot more about python